 The Dark Ages

-After Emperor Honotius and the Roman army had left Britain it is known that Saxons had already settled by the coast of south-east England.
+After Emperor Honotius and the Roman army had left Britain it is known that Saxons had already settled on the coast of south-east England.

-The Anglo-Saxon Chronicle was written hundreds of years later and passed on down by oral tradition, tells of pitched battles with the Romano-British And
+was written hundreds of years later and passed on down by oral tradition, tells of pitched battles with the Romano-British and

-As far as London was concerned it was the gravel terraces of the River Wandle near modern day Tooting that was first to be colonised.
+the Anglo-Saxon invaders.
+As far as London was concerned it was the gravel terraces of the River Wandle near modern-day Tooting that was first to be colonised.
 Tooting is a very old name and dates to about the fifth century.

 There were different racial groups mainly Saxons and Jute's, the latter taking up land in Kent, with the East-Saxons in Essex, Middle-Saxons in Middlesex and the West-Saxon in Wessex.

 London by this time had once again become an important place for trading and economy.
 Again favoured by the Saxons for its River Thames with easy places to cross and with the access to the North Sea.
 In the year 597, the Pope had dispatched Saint Augustine to convert the English at the invitation of Ethelbert, King of Kent, who had suggested that he made London the centre of the revitalised Church.
 It was from the warmth of his reception in Kent that Saint Augustine in his appreciation made Canterbury his headquarters.

 One of his fellow missionaries, Saint Mellitus, was however entrusted with the conversion of the East-Saxons and almost certainly chose London for the centre of his missionary journeys, and possibly founded the first church in the city dedicated to Saint Paul on or near the spot where modern day